Antisemitism in the United States: American viewpoints on Jews and antisemitism

-Stereotypes
+Tropes and stereotypes

-The most persistent form of antisemitism has been a series of widely circulating stereotypes that portray Jews as being socially, religiously, and economically unacceptable to American life, because of their inferiority to white Christian society or because of conspiratorial thinking in which Jews are accused of plotting to undermine the racial and economic hierarchies which make up the historical fabric of American society.
+The most persistent form of antisemitism has consisted of a series of widely circulating tropes and stereotypes in which Jews are portrayed as being socially, religiously, and economically unacceptable to American life, because of their inferiority to white Christian society or because of conspiratorial thinking in which Jews are accused of plotting to undermine the racial and economic hierarchies which make up the historical fabric of American society.
 As a whole, the Jewish people were looked down upon.
 They were made to feel unwanted, they were marginalized by American society and they were considered a menace to the United States.

 Martin Marger wrote, "A set of distinct and consistent negative stereotypes, some of which can be traced as far back as the Middle Ages in Europe, has been applied to Jews."

 David Schneder wrote, "Three large clusters of traits are part of the Jewish stereotype (Wuthnow, 1982).
 First, [American] Jews are seen as being powerful and manipulative.
 Second, they are accused of dividing their loyalties between the United States and Israel.
 A third set of traits concerns Jewish materialistic values, aggressiveness, clannishness."

 Stereotypes of Jewish people share some of the same content as stereotypes of Asians: perceived disloyalty, power, intelligence, and dishonesty overlap.
 The similarity between the content of stereotypes of Jews and the content of stereotypes of Asians may stem from the fact that many immigrant Jews and many immigrant Asians both developed a merchant role, a role which was also historically held by many Indians in East Africa, where the content of stereotypes of them resembles the content of stereotypes of Asians and Jews in the United States.